COA Program - Frequently Asked Questions

 Login to the Forms page of the AMS, click on “Start Process” in the blue banner along the top of the page, and then click the green “Start” button next to “Check COA Status.”
 Here, you can see the current status of a review and subscribe to status updates.
 If you subscribe to status updates, you’ll receive an email every time an application moves from one status to the next.
 Below is a list of statuses you might see:

 Final Processing.
-When all the reviews have been completed, an editor proofs the comments that were given and the grading that accompanies those comments.
-The editor also prepares the final result documents that will be shared with the government.
+When all the reviews have been completed, an editor reviews the comments and prepares the final result documents that will be shared with the government.

 Complete.
 The review has been completed and the result documents can be found in the Repository.